Pain · Distribution

 In most European markets, distribution is treated as a single layered relationship.
 One distributor per country, sometimes per region, handles awareness, sale, install, parts, and warranty inside their contracted footprint.
 The mental model is vertically integrated.
 The contract reads as complete on paper because the layers were assumed inside the relationship.

 The US system is horizontally specialised.
 Independent manufacturer's reps cover awareness and outbound.
 Master distributors handle national inventory.
 Regional distributors handle regional fulfillment.
 Dealers and integrators handle install.
 OEM-tier partners run the named-account motion.
 Service networks run warranty installs.
 Parts networks run replacement-part logistics.
-B2B marketplaces handle machine-driven discovery.
-Per Bain distributor research, the average US industrial category runs 5.4 distinct channel layers between manufacturer and end-buyer.
-The European one-distributor agreement signed against this system staffs one or two of those layers.
+Marketplace and category-search surfaces handle the first buyer shortlist.
+The European one-distributor agreement signed against this system usually staffs one or two of those layers.

 The blank layer is invisible from the head office because no one sends a report saying "we did not sell anything in the unstaffed layer."
 The report from the staffed layer arrives every quarter.
 The head office reads the staffed-layer number and concludes the US market is slow.
-The market is not slow.
-Two-thirds of the stack is unstaffed.
+The market may be reachable.
+The stack is unfinished.

 ?